Learn Spanish with Stories - podcast cover

 The Puccio Clan, The Dark Secret Behind A Regular Family (El Clan Puccio, El Oscuro Secreto Detrás De Una Familia Común)

 A wealthy and respected family... hiding dark secrets of kidnapping and murder behind the scenes.
 Nope, it's not your newest documentary on a streaming platform - this actually happened in Argentina in the 1980s, just after the right-wing state terrorism of Operation Condor, when a wide range of corrupt cops and torturers were left unemployed, and had to find another way to use their "talents".
-Arquímedes Puccio was one such individual - previously a military intelligence member, ...
+Arquímedes Puccio was one such individual - previously a military intelligence member, he knew how to ...

 Jan 28, 202528 minSeason 4Ep.
 18